vankessel/vankessel.github.io/_drafts/visualizing-complex-functions.md

 #### Video here

 This one is similar to the last except that two poles are removed from the original at symmetric angles.
-This sheds some light on the previous.
+This sheds some light on the previous function.
 I hypothesize that the previous interpolation also had moving poles, but they were hidden by the branch cut.

 ### Power of i